jfrog/artifactory-docker-examples/kubernetes/README.md

 ## Deploying your Artifactory to Kubernetes
 The following describes the steps to do the actual deployment of the Artifactory and its services to Kubernetes.

+### Memory and CPU resources
+To have full control of the memory and cpu allocated to your applications, it is recommended to set [resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) to all your pods.

+All templates here include examples of such resources definitions.
+The provided are examples.
+You should tune them to your actual needs.

-### Preparing Resources
+### Preparing other Resources
-Need to create some resources that will be used by Nginx as SSL and Artifactory reverse proxy configuration
+Need to create some Kubernetes resources that will be used by Nginx as SSL and Artifactory reverse proxy configuration

 #### Docker registry secret
 In case you built your own Artifactory image and pushed it to your private registry as suggested above, you might need to define a docker-registry secret to be used by Kubernetes to pull images